-1. Purpose: The Pedestrian Frontage Zones are properties along certain public streets in the OGP prioritized for pedestrian-oriented and active ground floor uses.
-Pedestrian Frontage Zones may be identified on the Town of Medway Zoning Map.
+Purpose: The Pedestrian Frontage Zones are properties along existing or future Village Center Streets as defined in Section 9.7.B. prioritized for pedestrian-oriented and active ground floor uses.
+Pedestrian Frontage Zones may also be identified on the Town of Medway Zoning Map for other zoning districts.

-- 2. Requirements: Buildings fronting on the designated street segments for Pedestrain Frontage Zones shall be subject to the following Ground Floor Limitations: - a.
+- 2. Requirements: Buildings fronting on the designated street segments for Pedestrian Frontage Zones shall be subject to the following Ground Floor Limitations: - a.
 Ground floor uses shall be reserved for retail, restaurant, and publicly-oriented personal service, office, repair, and municipal uses. - b.
 Residential and other non-residential uses not oriented to public access shall be allowed to have access at the street line by an entrance that leads to the upper floors of the building or the rear of the building. - c.
-Residential and other non-residential uses not oriented to public access shall be allowed on ground floors where:
+Residential and other non-residential uses not oriented to public access shall be allowed on ground floors where: - 1) The use is within a building with frontage on the street and the use is set back a minimum of 60 feet from the street line; or

-- 1) The use is within a building with frontage on the street and the use is set back a minimum of 60 feet from the street line; or - 2) The PEDB may waive this requirement if it determines that street-front residential and other non-publicly oriented uses will not have an adverse impact on the continuity and vitality of the pedestrian-oriented street-front uses. - B. Civic and Park Nodes.
-The Oak Grove Park District Regulating Plan may identify Civic and Park Nodes which are areas within the district that are intended to be used as a Public Outdoor Amenity Space under Section 9.6. - C. Streets and Pathways.
-Reserved.
+- 2) The PEDB may waive this requirement if it determines that street-front residential and other non-publicly oriented uses will not have an adverse impact on the continuity and vitality of the pedestrian-oriented street-front uses. - B. Civic and Park Nodes.
+The Regulating Plan may identify Civic and Park Nodes which are areas within the district that are intended to be used as a Public Outdoor Amenity Space under Section 9.6. - C. Streets, Pathways, and Trails.
+The Regulating Plan identifies Streets, Multi-Use Pathways and Walking Trails are permitted in each OGP subdistrict in their approximate locations.
+See Section 9.7 for additional standards.